JohnMaturan97/JohnMaturan97/README.md

 # Hi 👋, I'm John Maturan

-### Cloud Engineer specializing in Database Engineering, seeking to leverage extensive knowledge of AWS database services and infrastructure optimization in a dynamic, team-focused environment.
+### Experienced Cloud Engineer specializing in Database Engineering, seeking to leverage extensive knowledge of AWS database services and infrastructure optimization in a dynamic, team-focused environment.

 ## Certifications and Certificates